-I always resisted distinguishing my professional activities into separate realms of teaching and research (as well as service).
-Thus, my books have generally reported my research concerns while being targeted towards students, though of course I hoped that scholars and the informed public would read them as well.
+During my academic career, I resisted distinguishing my professional activities into separate realms of teaching and research.
+Thus, my books generally reported my research concerns while being primarily targeted towards students and secondarily targeted to other political science professors.

 Policy Responsiveness and Fiscal Strain in 51 American Communities, with Russell Getter and Terry Clark.
 The American Political Science Association.
 1983

 This manual was written for an APSA “Setups” initiative seeking to give undergraduate political science students opportunities to conduct research using the statistical methods that had become prominent in the discipline.
 For this initiative, researchers developed dataset composed of measures of key variables used to study selected topics, make their datasets available through the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan, and writing a manual regarding the research questions their dataset was designed to address.